michelecortiana/compileforge/README.md

 * **Language Support:** Handles pointers (with multi-level dereferencing), arrays, `struct`s (with precise memory padding/alignment), and standard control flow (`if`, `while`, `for`, `break`, `continue`).
 * **Memory Management:** Supports dynamic heap allocation (`malloc`, `free`) and accurate compile-time `sizeof` evaluation.

+<a name="known-limitations"></a>
-### ⚠️ Known Limitations
+### Known Limitations
 Because this compiler is an educational engineering project, it intentionally omits several features mandated by the full ISO C standard to maintain a manageable, streamlined codebase.

 Notably, there is **no preprocessor** (no `#include` or `#define`), no support for multidimensional arrays, no unsigned types, and functions cannot return `void`.

 For the complete and detailed list of language constraints, please refer to the **[Known Limitations](https://github.com/michelecortiana/my-compiler#known-limitations)** section of the compiler's repository (this information is also available directly within the web UI's info panel).

+<a name="service-limitations"></a>
+## Service Limitations

+Beyond the C language constraints of the compiler itself, the service layer imposes its own operational limits by design:

+* **C only** — the `language` field currently only accepts `"c"`; other values are rejected before reaching the queue.
+* **Source size cap** — requests are capped at ~100KB (enforced both client-side in the editor and server-side on the Gateway's request body).
+* **Execution timeout** — each sandboxed compile job has a hard time limit; jobs that exceed it are killed and marked as `failed`.
+* **Single worker, sequential jobs** — by default, one Worker instance processes one job at a time.
+Under load, jobs queue in RabbitMQ rather than running in parallel, unless you scale the Worker service yourself.
+* **Sandbox resource ceiling** — each compile container is capped at 256MB RAM, 0.5 CPU, and 64 PIDs, regardless of what the submitted program tries to do.
+* **No retry beyond 3 attempts** — a job that fails 3 times is routed to a Dead Letter Queue and will not be retried automatically.
+* **No per-user isolation** — the Gateway uses a single shared API key with no concept of user accounts; anyone with the key can view or download any job's history and output.
+* **x86-64 Linux executables only** — compiled binaries target the Linux System V ABI and will not run natively on Windows or macOS without a compatible environment (e.g. WSL, a Linux VM, or Docker).

+<a name="security-model"></a>
-## 🔒 Security Model
+## Security Model

 Compiling and executing arbitrary, untrusted C code is inherently dangerous.
 To mitigate the massive security risks associated with Remote Code Execution (RCE), CompileForge employs a strict **Defense-in-Depth** strategy.

+<a name="1-local-only-by-design"></a>
 ### 1. Local-Only by Design
 CompileForge is explicitly designed to be a local-only tool.
 It is **not** meant to be deployed on a public-facing server.
-* All exposed ports in the `docker-compose.yml` (Gateway, RabbitMQ, Postgres, Grafana) are strictly bound to the loopback interface (`127.0.0.1`).
+* All exposed ports in `docker-compose.yml` are strictly bound to the loopback interface (`127.0.0.1`) — covering every service (Gateway, Worker, Postgres, RabbitMQ, Redis, Prometheus, and Grafana).
 * The infrastructure is accessible only from your local machine, completely preventing LAN or WAN access.

+<a name="2-sandboxed-execution-docker-outside-of-docker"></a>
 ### 2. Sandboxed Execution (Docker-outside-of-Docker)
 The Worker service does not run the compiler directly.
 Instead, it uses the Docker-outside-of-Docker (DooD) pattern by mounting the host's Docker socket.
 For every single compile job, it spawns a short-lived, deeply restricted container.

 Each `compiler-image` container is severely neutered using the following runtime constraints:
 * **No Network:** `--network none` ensures absolute isolation from the internet and internal Docker networks.
 * **Dropped Capabilities:** `--cap-drop ALL` and `--security-opt no-new-privileges` prevent any form of privilege escalation inside the container.
 * **Resource Quotas:** Constrained via `--memory=256m`, `--cpus=0.5`, and `--pids-limit=64` to prevent fork bombs, infinite loops, and memory exhaustion.
 * **Non-Root Execution:** The process runs as a restricted, unprivileged user.
-* **Strict Timeouts:** Containers are forcefully killed and pruned (`--rm`) if they exceed the maximum allowed execution time, leaving no orphaned processes behind.
+* **Strict Timeouts & Guaranteed Cleanup:** Every compilation is bound by a hard execution timeout.
+Because simply terminating the `docker run` client process does not stop the underlying container, the Worker explicitly force-removes it (`docker rm -f`) within a `finally` block.
+This guarantees zero accumulation of orphaned containers, regardless of whether the job succeeds, fails, or times out.

+<a name="3-api-key-authentication"></a>
 ### 3. API Key Authentication
 Even within the local environment, all interactions with the Gateway (such as submitting a job via `POST /compile` or polling via `GET /status/:id`) are protected by a mandatory API Key (`x-api-key` header).
 Unauthorized requests are immediately rejected by the Fastify server.

+> **Note:** Since the UI is a client-side SPA, the API key is embedded in the built JavaScript bundle.
+This is an accepted trade-off for a local, single-user tool — the key must never be reused if this project is ever adapted for a shared or public deployment.

+<a name="4-secrets-management"></a>
 ### 4. Secrets Management
 Sensitive credentials (database passwords, message broker logins, API keys, and Prometheus metrics tokens) are securely managed and actively excluded from version control via `.gitignore`.
 * The repository provides `.example` templates.
 * Users must manually generate their own secure credentials and inject them via `.env` (for host-level scripts), `.env.docker` (for the Compose stack), and `ui/.env.local` (for the React UI).
 * Prometheus authentication relies on a securely mounted file (`secrets/metrics_token.txt`) mapped directly into the container as a read-only volume.

+<a name="5-least-privilege-containers"></a>
+### 5. Least-Privilege Containers
+Beyond the compiler sandbox, the Gateway service itself runs its Node.js process as a non-root user inside its container (`USER node`), reducing the blast radius even of the parts of the system that only handle already-validated requests.

+<a name="monitoring--observability"></a>
-## 📊 Monitoring & Observability
+## Monitoring & Observability

 To ensure the infrastructure remains healthy and to track the performance of the compiler pipeline, CompileForge includes a fully pre-configured observability stack.